HalkowichJasperSA/labs/mario/less/README.md

 ## World 1-1

-Toward the end of World 1-1 in Nintendo's _Super Mario Brothers_, Mario must ascend a right-aligned pyramid of blocks, as shown below.
+Toward the end of World 1-1 in Nintendo's _Super Mario Brothers_, Mario must climb a right-aligned pyramid of blocks, as shown below.

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramid.png)